Courses

 pCloud has amassed 14 million users since its launch in 2013.
 There’s a good reason for that.
 The service has found the right balance of features that makes it appealing to both standard users and those who need a little more.

 Both the desktop app for Windows and the web browser client are easy to use, and even those who are new to cloud storage will be able to navigate them.
 It’s fast too, allowing you to upload and sync your files in no time at all.
+It also showed excellent results of CPU usage compared to other cloud services.
 Additionally, pCloud backup allows you to select which folders you wish to sync from your desktop.

 Users can also make use of block-level sync, which allows you to sync edited files faster.
 The process works by splitting files into small chunks and only syncing the chunks you edited, rather than the full file.
 It turns syncing times from minutes to seconds, which is useful if you’re constantly editing your files.